YIZHE12/fashiontags/readme.md

 ```
 python scripts/create_embedding.py
 ```
-### Train the second half of the model using multiple customerized loss functions
+### Train the fully connected layers using multiple customerized loss functions

 Traditionally, a multilabel classification problem will use binary cross-entropy as the cost function.
 However, due to the sparcity of our target data, in other words, most columns in y are 0.
 The model can just output all zero to get a high accuracy.
 This makes it very difficult to train.